Volcanologie et géologie économique

 For VMS deposits, he employs volcanic reconstruction, chemo-stratigraphy, and studies of hydrothermal alteration through lithogeochemistry and infrared spectrometry.

-In physical volcanology, Dr Ross specializes on mafic volcaniclastic rocks, mainly of the submarine or phreatomagmatic types, especially those from maar-diatreme volcanoes.
-Laboratory experiments can help understand volcanic processes when field work is not sufficient.
+In physical volcanology, Dr Ross specializes on mafic to ultramafic volcaniclastic rocks, mainly of the submarine or phreatomagmatic types, especially those from maar-diatreme volcanoes.
+Laboratory to large-scale experiments can help understand volcanic processes when field work is not sufficient.

 Dr Ross has developed and is in charge of the Mobile laboratory for the physical, chemical and mineralogical characterization of rocks.
 This lab contains a multi-sensor core logger which can measure nearly simultaneously, at high spatial resolution, in a non-destructive manner, the density, magnetic susceptibility, geochemistry and mineralogy of exploration drill cores.

 Diatremes are volcanic pipes filled by volcaniclastic debris.
 Their surface expressions are called “maars”, which are volcanic craters excavated below the original ground surface.
 Many kimberlites are diatremes, and kimberlites can contain diamonds.
 Volcanic processes operating inside diatremes are not well known.
 Our research program combines field work on well exposed diatremes and experiments.
-We also intend to verify if the Mobile laboratory for the physical, chemical and mineralogical characterization of rocks can help discriminate between kimberlite phases which are visually similar but may contain different diamond populations.
+Two PhD students are currently active:

 Volcanology of the Blake River Group, Abitibi Subprovince